-Under the Safety of Sports Grounds (Northern Ireland) Order 2006, any certificated ground (i.e. a designated ground or a ground with one or more regulated stands) MUST be issued with a General Safety Certificate by the relevant certifying authority (i.e. district council).
+Under the Safety of Sports Grounds (Northern Ireland) Order 2006, any certificated ground (including a ground with one or more regulated stands) MUST be issued with a General Safety Certificate by the relevant certifying authority (i.e. district council).

 A General Safety Certificate is issued for an indefinite period but should be reviewed by the relevant district council annually, or more frequently if required.